jh3nd3rs0n/jargyle/src/site/markdown/userguide/server-configuration.md

 rule action specifying another socket setting)
 -   `socks5.onBindRequest.listenBindHost`: Specifies the binding host name or address for the listen socket if the provided host address is all zeros
+-   `socks5.onBindRequest.listenBindHostAddressType`: Specifies an acceptable
+binding host address type for the listen socket (This rule action can be specified multiple times with each rule action specifying another host address type)
 -   `socks5.onBindRequest.listenBindPortRange`: Specifies a binding
 port range for the listen socket if the provided port is zero (This rule action can be specified multiple times with each rule action specifying another port range)
+-   `socks5.onBindRequest.listenNetInterface`: Specifies the network interface
+that provides a binding host address for the listen socket
 -   `socks5.onBindRequest.listenSocketSetting`: Specifies a socket setting for the listen socket (This rule action can be specified multiple times with each rule action specifying another socket setting)